andrejilderda/joplin-macos-native-theme/README.md

 ## Development

-The easiest way to tweak the theme is to customize the custom properties in the built CSS.
+You can tweak the theme via Joplin's preferences.
 If you want to go all out follow the following steps to make your own build.

 Install dependencies: